Remember, AdLabs is already a powerful tool, and you might not need to go through the MCP for everything.

 "Tag all campaigns containing 'Brand' in the name as 'Branded'"

-Where the MCP becomes valuable is when the task requires combining multiple steps, cross-referencing different data sets, applying judgment, or doing something repetitive across a large number of entities.
+Where the MCP becomes valuable is when the task requires combining multiple steps, cross-referencing different data sets, or applying more complex decision-making.

 "Run an n-gram analysis on my search terms from the last 30 days, group by ad type, and flag any patterns that suggest wasted spend"